Group Assignment

 28. }

-I have a major problem with the testing, because the resistor was the eight one, and was causing short circuit.
+I have a major problem with the testing, because the resistor was the right one(it seems that instead of provide me one of 1K, in the fab lab I got one of 10K), and was causing short circuit.
 Thus I have to change the resistor

 The following photo shows all system connection to test.
 I used XIAO RP2040 from Week 8 to test the board and the output device (Servomotor)